aklivity/zilla-docs/src/get-started/quickstart/grpc.md

 ---
-description: Running this Zilla quickstart will create a gRPC service to echo any message sent through a Kafka topic.
+description: Running these Zilla quickstarts will introduce some gRPC features.
 ---

 # gRPC Quickstart